Beware of Household Chemicals continued...

 Here are some tips if your child’s asthma is triggered by strong smells:

 • Keep cleaning products out of your child’s reach, and away from where your child can breathe in the fumes.

 • When choosing soaps, shampoos, and detergents, look for those that are unscented or fragrance-free.
 However, these products may still contain some fragrance, so you'll still need to be careful.

 • Make sure your child is not exposed to fumes from harsh cleaners.
-You can also look for nontoxic options at the store or use hydrogen peroxide or white vinegar.
+You can also look for nontoxic or all-natural options at the store or use hydrogen peroxide or white vinegar.

 • Read the labels on all cleaning products and follow the directions.